codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/quick-start-product-create.md

 ---

-We created Environments, one of the three core entities essential for GitOps promotions.
+In the previous quick start, we [created environments]({{site.baseurl}}/docs/gitops-quick-start/products/quick-start-gitops-environments/),  one of the three core entities essential for GitOps promotions.
 Now, it’s time to create another core entity: Products.

 Products not only bridge the gap between environments and applications but also amplify the capabilities of your applications by grouping and managing them as cohesive units.